 Varalakshmi vratam (Telugu: వరలక్ష్మి వ్రతం, Tamil: வரலட்சுமி விரதம், Kannada: ವರಮಹಾಲಕ್ಷ್ಮಿ ವ್ರತ), also known as Varalakshmi Pooja & Varalakshmi Nombu is an important Hindu festival celebrated in the honour of Goddess Lakshmi.
 Varalakshmi vratam or fast is primarily observed by married women to receive blessings from Varalakshmi, a manifestation of Goddess Lakshmi.
 Varalakshmi is the bestower of 'Var' or 'Varam' meaning boons.

-Varalakshmi Vratam 2019 was on August 09, Friday
+Varalakshmi Vratam 2023 is on August 25, Friday

 When is Varamahalakshmi Vratham celeberated?

 Varalakshmi vratam, also called Varamahalakshmi vratham is observed on the second Friday or on the Friday just before Poornima (full moon) of Shravan month (Aadi month in the Tamil calendar).
 It corresponds to the months of July or August on the English calendar.
 This year it falls on August 25, Friday.

 Varalakshmi vratham 2023 pooja timings

 Knowing when to perform Varalakshmi pooja is important as offering puja at the right muhurat ensures everlasting prosperity.
 Given below is the Lakshmi Puja muhurat for August 12 (for Ujjain, India):

 Simha Lagna Puja Muhurat = 06:14 AM to 08:32 AM